Why choose this course

 How can atomic nuclei provide us with energy, help us monitor the environment, benefit medicine and more?

 Our new and innovative MSc in Nuclear Science and Applications is taught by a combination of inspired nuclear physics academics from Surrey’s Department of Physics and forward-looking experts from the UK’s nuclear industries.

 Our academics are part of the following groups, which house the largest academic nuclear physics research hub in the UK:

 What you will study

 Drawing upon our thorough expertise and excellent research, this course will give you a deep knowledge of nuclear science and its applications.

-The substantial practical element of this course enables you to relate taught material to industry-relevant applications.
-Formal lectures are complemented with work in our specialist radiation laboratories, which were recently refurbished as part of a £1m upgrade to our facilities.
+Its substantial practical element enables you to relate taught material to industry-relevant applications.
+Formal lectures are complemented with work in our specialist radiation laboratories, which were refurbished as part of a £1m upgrade to our facilities.
 Here, you'll work with a wide range of radioactive sources and radiation detectors.

-There’s also an extended project in the spring and an 11-week MSc dissertation project in the summer, and students will have the opportunity to complete their dissertation on a topic specialising in nuclear research.
+There’s also an extended project in the spring and an 11-week MSc dissertation project in the summer.
+Students will have the opportunity to complete their dissertation on a topic specialising in nuclear research.

 In addition to the formal lectures for taught modules, our course provides a wide range of experimental hands-on training.
 This includes an eight-week radiation physics laboratory, which takes place in the specialist radiation laboratories within the University’s Department of Physics.
 The Department is also home to a common room and a departmental library, which contains copies of earlier MSc dissertations.